WILLIAM & MARY HALFPENNY

 W&MH949.
 William & Mary 1694 ragged edge when minted with strange E`s Halfpenny weighs 9.47 grams & 28mm in size and grades very fine.

 W&MH9410.
-William & Mary 1694 Unbarred A`s in MARIA Halfpenny weighs 10.55 grams & 28mm in size, a rare coin and very rare in higher grades.
+William & Mary 1694 Unbarred A`s in MARIA Halfpenny weighs 10.55 grams & 28mm in size A rare coin and very rare in higher grades though not as rare as it farthing equivalent.
 Halfpenny grades fine or slightly better.

 W&MH9411.
 William & Mary 1694 First L over E in GVLIELMVS Halfpenny weighs 10.37 grams and 28.5 mm in size, needs a clearer example to be sure but looks very possible to be correct.
 Halfpenny grades about a problem free good fine.